Once again going to be live blogging SMMOC this week…

 If you have a Facebook Business Page Hilda Ramirez gave everyone a free code to use to get $50 in free Facebook advertising.
 Use the code: CAHCCFREE50 at Facebook Advertising Facebook is also launching a new division to help businesses use Facebook to market at Facebook Marketing.

 AOL was the Internet King.
 We discussed how they are shifting their strategy to become an online journalism source.
-They are building up Patch.com The point of bringing this up was a discussion that Rachel Rusnak and I had regarding if Facebook can survive 45 years.
+They are building up Patch.com.
 People get complacent and forget to keep innovating.
 What are you doing to innovate in your business?

 Have Your Own Domain